 - 3 medium garlic cloves minced

-- 1 tbsp garam masala see for non spicy garam masala blend in the blog post
+- 1 tbsp garam masala seasoning see for non spicy garam masala blend in the blog post

 - 1 tsp salt